Skip to main content

 • Certain factors affect prognosis (chance of recovery).

-Ewing sarcoma is a type of tumor that forms from a certain kind of cell in bone or soft tissue.
+Ewing sarcoma is a type of cancer that forms from a certain kind of cell in bone or soft tissue.

 Ewing sarcoma is most common in adolescents and young adults (teens through mid-20s).